-Material in case file is not considered evidence until put before chamber and subjected to examination: Material is considered put before chamber if its contents have been summarized, read out in court or appropriately identified.
-Material may be considered to have been subjected to examination where opportunity has been provided for adversarial argument, even where parties not avail themselves of opportunity.
+Material in case file is not considered evidence until put before chamber and subjected to examination: Material is considered put before chamber if its contents have been summarized, read out court or appropriately identified.
+Material may be considered to have been subjected to examination opportunity has been provided for adversarial argument, even where parties do themselves not avail of this opportunity.